nkxxll/ghostty-default-style-dark.nvim/README.md

 # 🖌️ ghostty-default-style-dark.nvim

 > [!IMPORTANT]
-> This work is totally based of gbprod/nord.nvim theme and I want no credit for it, leave the love
+> This work is totally based of folke/tokyonight.nvim theme and I want no credit for it, leave the love
 > for her/him!

-> [!WARNING]
-> This is personal software I will be happy to merge pull requests, but keep in mind that I do this
-> on my own time and there are no guarantees.

 Neovim theme using the ghostty-default-style-dark palette.